cado-security/product-help/docs/cado-response/guides/gcp-settings.md

 ---
-title: GCP Import Settings
+title: GCP Import
 hide_title: true
-sidebar_position: 2
+sidebar_position: 6
 ---

-## GCP Import Setings
+## GCP Import Settings

 You can acquire compute and storage resources from GCP with Cado Response by configuring Cado Response with GCP credentials.
 The below guide walks through this process.